 1. More efficient than legacy re-engineering

-Because composable architecture is agile, it can be built over time, keeping existing systems while gradually adding value as required.
+Because composable commerce architecture is agile, it can be built over time, keeping existing systems while gradually adding value as required.

 This removes the cost and complexity associated with legacy re-engineering in favour of a modular architecture that enables new functionalities with a reduced time to market and less vulnerability to skills shortages.